World powers call for calm as India and Pakistan trade fire in Kashmir

 At the same time, he said the lack of U.S. condemnation of India’s strike on Pakistan was “construed and understood as an endorsement of the Indian position, and that is what emboldened them even more”.

-China, the European Union and other countries including Iran also called for restraint.
+China, the European Union and other countries also called for restraint.
+Japan’s foreign minister said on Thursday the country was concerned about the “deteriorating situation”.

 The Chinese government’s top diplomat, State Councillor Wang Yi, spoke by telephone with Pakistan Foreign Minister Shah Mahmood Qureshi and expressed “deep concern”, China’s foreign ministry said in a statement on Thursday.

-The United States, Britain and France proposed the United Nations Security Council blacklist the head of Pakistan-based Jaish-e-Mohammad, which claimed responsibility for the Feb.
+The United States, Britain and France proposed the United Nations Security Council blacklist Azhar Masood, the head of Pakistan-based Jaish-e-Mohammad, the group that claimed responsibility for the Feb.
 14 attack.
 China is likely to be oppose the move.

-Thai Airways said it had canceled more than a dozen flights to Europe due to Pakistan’s move, along with all flights to and from the country.
+Thai Airways said it had cancelled more than a dozen flights to Europe due to Pakistan’s move, along with all flights to and from the country.

 Several airlines including Emirates and Qatar Airways, suspended flights to Pakistan on Wednesday, while others such as Singapore Airlines and British Airways were forced to reroute flights.